-Good Morning, Responsible Third Graders!
+Good Morning, Responsible Fourth Graders!

-Today we'll start thinking about the jobs we will have for taking care of ourselves and our class.
+Today, we'll start thinking about the jobs we will have for taking care of ourselves and our class this week.
 As we practice being responsible, we will also talk about how rules will help us work together as a class and school.
 What rules are we using this year for virtual learning?